rtyler/brokenco.de/_posts/2020-01-08-faster-rust-linking.md

 suggestion was to try the CLANG linker, rather than use the default GNU `ld` linker.

-We were all independently able to very that using `lld` brought the link time from **10s** down to just around **3s**, which is a great improvement!
+We were all independently able to verify that using `lld` brought the link time from **10s** down to just around **3s**, which is a great improvement!
 This change can be codified for Cargo for the snippet below: